hoch/motw-2015/README.md

 ## Deployment

 Note that the git configuration __MUST__ be changed to route the deployment to your remote target repository.
-You only have to do this once.
+You only have to do this once with your own `USERNAME` and `MYREPOSITORY`.
 ~~~bash
 # git config to change remote origin
 $ git remote set-url origin https://github.com/USERNAME/MYREPOSITORY.git